 This means it is not sufficient for a prioritization to merely say, “They’re all required.”
 Or, as one product owner told me, “They’re called requirements for a reason—they’re required.”

-In most cases, there will not be an official prioritization meeting or ceremony.
+In most cases, there will not be an official prioritization meeting or event.
 Rather, this is something the product owner does alone, often following conversations with stakeholders to understand their needs and desires.

 Prioritization should happen as late as possible in the sprint, while making sure it’s done before the next sprint.
 This will often mean doing it on the last day or two of the sprint.